elicwhite/ESLint-Formatter/README.md

 * Linux/Windows: [Ctrl + Shift + H]
 * Mac: [Cmd + Shift + H]

+## Behaviour

+The formatting will be applied to the last saved state of a file.
+It means that if you don't use the `format_on_save: true` option, you have to save first and then run the command.

 ## Settings

 By default, ESLintFormatter will supply the following settings: